NetApp/harvest/docker/onePollerPerContainer/README.md

 # Building Harvest Docker Image

-You only need to do build a Harvest Docker image if you want to custom image.
-If you are wanting to run Harvest with Docker see [deployment](#deployment) above.
+You only need to build a Harvest Docker image if you want a custom image.
+If instead, you are wanting to run Harvest with Docker see [deployment](#deployment) above.

 Build Docker Image